 In addition to Lopez Lake deliveries, the City has 1323 acre-feet of groundwater entitlement from the Santa Maria basin and wells within the Pismo formation that can produce 160 acre-feet per year.
 The third quarter monitoring for the Santa Maria Basin sentry wells was completed on July 11th.
-The deep well index was 5.34 feet above sea level, which is 2.16 feet below the deep well index threshold value of 7.5 feet and 1.91 feet lower than the index value on year ago.
+The deep well index was 5.34 feet above sea level, which is 2.16 feet below the deep well index threshold value of 7.5 feet and 1.91 feet lower than the index value one year ago.
 This is the first quarter that the level has been below the 7.5 threshold value.
 If the index level stays below the 7.5 level for six consecutive quarters, or if indication of sea water intrusion occurs, this could trigger additional water restrictions for Arroyo Grande.

-This predicted use for water year 2022/23 is 2,213 acre-feet based on average rainfall.
-The July 2022 water use was 18% lower than the July 2021 water use.
-This reduction exceeds our goal of 10% overall reduction from the previous year.
+The predicted use for water year 2022/23 is 2,213 acre-feet based on average rainfall.
+The August 2022 water use was 10% lower that the August 2021 water use.
+This reduction met the City's goal of an overall 10% reduction from the same month in 2021.